 With any mobile app, especially ones involving some form of payment system, there are unfortunately always going to be users who try to beat the system.
 In this case, you want to be well equipped to tackle any user who might be trying to interfere with the seamless flow of your mobile ordering app.
 Today, we’re going to be going over the features Hangry has that are used to isolate possible fraudulent behaviour and stop it in its tracks as quickly as possible.

 Update Daily Max Spends

-Setting daily max spends are going to allow you limit or increase the amount of spending a user is doing on orders each day.
+Setting daily max spends is going to allow you to limit or increase the amount of spending a user is doing on orders each day.
 Now, why would we want to set max spends?
 Let’s say you have a user who you believe might be participating in fraudulent behaviour.
 In this case, you can set their max spend to something low like $10, while you look into their profile.
 Another example might be in an office environment where you have an executive assistant who is always ordering food for team meetings or team projects.
 In this case, you might want to increase their max spend so they can make multiple orders at once for the whole team.

 Disable / Delete a User

 The ability to disable or delete a user is a key feature on our dashboard.
 It can solve minor issues, like when a user signs up with the wrong email, or more major issues like when a user tries to abuse the mobile app (i.e. using a fake credit card or trying to sign up with multiple emails).
 In any situation, the dashboard allows you to disable or delete a user quickly, avoiding any problems.